-(6) Prior to enrollment, provide Service members with information on institutional "drop/add," withdrawal, and readmission policies and procedures to include information on the potential impact of military duties (such as unanticipated deployments or mobilization, activation, and temporary duty assignments) on the student's academic standing and financial responsibilities.
-For example, a Service member's military duties may require relocation to an area where he or she is unable to maintain consistent computer connectivity with the institution, which could have implications for the Service member's enrollment status.
-This information will also include an explanation of the institution's grievance policy and process.

-(7) Conduct academic screening and competency testing; make course placement based on student readiness.
+- (3) If general policy permits, award transfer credit or credit for prior learning to: - (a) Replace a required course within the major; - (b) Apply as an optional course within the major; - (c) Apply as a general elective; - (d) Apply as a basic degree requirement; or - (e) Waive a prerequisite. - (4) Disclose to Service members any academic residency requirements pertaining to the student's program of study, including total and any final year or final semester residency requirement at or before the time the student enrolls in the program. - (5) Disclose basic information about the educational institution's programs and costs, including tuition and other charges to the Service member.
+This information will be made readily accessible without requiring the Service member to disclose any personal or contact information. - (6) Before enrollment, provide Service members with information on institutional "drop/add," withdrawal, and readmission policies and procedures to include information on the potential impact of military duties (such as unanticipated deployments or mobilization, activation, and temporary duty assignments) on the student's academic standing and financial responsibilities.
+For example, a Service member's military duties may require relocation to an area where he or she is unable to maintain consistent computer connectivity with the educational institution, which could have implications for the Service member's enrollment status.
+This information will also include an explanation of the educational institution's grievance policy and process. - (7) Conduct academic screening and competency testing; make course placement based on student readiness.